Visan1/portfolio/README.md

 ### Optimizing Sports Apparel Revenue (SQL, PowerBI)
 #### Question to Answer: What insights can we draw from Nike and Adidas products data to determine effective marketing strategies that will lead to an increase in sales for the company?

 Analyzed the database of a sports clothing company and compared the pricing, reviews, descriptions, rating and web traffic for Nike and Adidas products using SQL to manipulate and clean data.
-The data was then analyzed and a report was generated to provide actionable recommendations for marketing and sales teams to increase sales.
+An ad-hoc report was generated to provide actionable recommendations for marketing and sales teams to increase sales.

 ![Sports Apparel Revenue Dashboard](/assets/SportsApparelRevenue.PNG)